Choosing a Criminal Defense Lawyer

 The best way to understand the difference between misdemeanors and felonies is that misdemeanors are typically the less serious crimes with correspondingly less severe penalties.
 For many felonies, the maximum jail time possible is one year, while felonies are those crimes punished with more than one year behind bars.

-Examples of some common misdemeanor crimes include things like drunk driving, shoplifting and vandalism.
+Examples of some common misdemeanor crimes include things like DUI, shoplifting and vandalism.
 These misdemeanor cases are usually handled in municipal courts, while felonies are handled in General Sessions courts.
 Felony crimes include things such as murder, rape and armed robbery.

 Though most states simply divide crimes into felonies and misdemeanors, leaving it at that, in South Carolina, the law includes even more classifications, dividing misdemeanors into Class A, B and C crimes.
 Class A misdemeanors are the most serious and include the longest possible punishment, while Class C misdemeanors are the least serious.
 The law says that the maximum incarceration possible for those convicted of Class C misdemeanors is one year behind bars.
 Class B misdemeanors can result in up to two years in jail and Class C misdemeanors can lead to three years of incarceration.